gustavoisensee/studies/atlassian-components/README.md

 # Atlassian components use

-This project aims to use and some atlassian components to test them out!
+This project aims to use some atlassian components to test them out!

 ## Check it out